AI-asma/Capston_Prorject_SDA/README.md

 **Goals:**
 ## Goals:
 - Main goals:

 1- applied what we have learned during fintech Bootcamp .
-2- When applying KYC by using blockchain can be accheved:
-- Data Quality: all data alterations are tracked and monitored in real-time
-- Lowered turnaround time: through KYC Blockchain software solutions, FIs get direct access to the data which saves data gathering & processing time
-- Reduced manual labor: KYC on Blockchain eliminates paperwork from the process.
+2- When applying KYC by using blockchain can be accheved: a- Data Quality: all data alterations are tracked and monitored in real-time.0 b- Lowered turnaround time: through KYC Blockchain software solutions, FIs get direct access to the data which saves data gathering & processing time c- Reduced manual labor: KYC on Blockchain eliminates paperwork from the process.
 The benefits of KYC Blockchain implementation cannot be limited to these points.
 There are a number of sector benefits that the process of KYC using Blockchain offers.

 - Streatch goals:

 1- The truffle project directory.